Leeds Beckett University: The Halls

 The James Graham Building stands in front of a large lawn called the Acre.
 On the two sides are buildings of the same date and materials, which were originally halls of residence for the college students but are now teaching facilities.
 These are also Grade II Listed buildings.
 Bronte Hall was designed by G. W. Atkinson.
 The others were designed by the runners up in the architecture competition, using Bronte as a template but allowing individual touches.
 The five halls on the East were for women, the two halls on the West were for men (women being more numerous as teachers).
+During the period that the campus served as a hospital, Macaulay Hall hosted the morgue.

 The Grange

 This is a Grade II* listed building of ashlar gritstone with blue slate roofs and a lead-covered dome.
 The earliest portions date from 1752, but there were major alterations in about 1834 and 1858 by the Beckett family, who ultimately sold it and the surrounding estate to Leeds Corporation to build the college and make a public park.
 It was used by the college as a hall of residence for men, but the university converted it into IT offices and service areas.

+Headingley Campus has been repeatedly claimed to be haunted, with staff working late or alone claiming to have seen doors open and close by themselves or hearing conversations from empty rooms.
+The University occasionally hosts ghost tours.